camouflagedName/Add_It_Up/interview_task_may4/readme.md

 A broswer window should open and take you directly to http://localhost:3000/.
 If not, check the port number in your command line and use the port provided.

 *Make sure you have `npm` installed before running*

+To run from GitHub Pages:
+1. Update "homepage" in `/package.json` file with your repo information
+2. On the cmd line run `npm install --save gh-pages` or `yarn add gh-pages`to install GitHub Pages
+3. Run `npm run deploy` to deploy the site
+*You should be able to visit your site at https://{username}.github.io/{repo_name} by replacing username and repo_name with your GitHub username and repo name*

 ## Contributions